Financial services marketing is highly competitive and your customers more demanding than ever before

 Creating a digital marketing plan for financial services

-- Our research has found that 45% of organizations don’t have a defined digital marketing strategy, despite the fact they are doing digital marketing.
-This kind of adhoc approach to marketing will mean you aren’t delivering the best results or ROI, while also failing to implement checks for compliance.
+- Our research has found that 47% of organizations don't have a defined digital marketing strategy, despite the fact they are doing digital marketing.
+This kind of ad-hoc approach to marketing will mean you aren't delivering the best results or ROI, while also failing to implement checks for compliance.

 - It can also mean that your activity isn't integrated, with each channel working in a silo.
 Ultimately, this can result in mixed messaging, different tones of voice, and a failure to reach your customers at the right time and on the right channel.

-- This means that it is vital for companies in the pharma and healthcare sectors to have an omnichannel marketing strategy in place to help engage audiences and improve brand performance.
+- This means that it is vital for companies in the financial services sectors to have an omnichannel marketing strategy in place to help engage audiences and improve brand performance.

 Marketing channels for financial services